10 Tips to Get the Best Black Friday Deals

 You might find that even stores that usually offer guarantees on having the lowest price won't do it on doorbuster and early-bird specials.

 Knowing a store's policy on returns can help you determine where to buy.
 A previous trend of extending "return days" during the holidays is being seen less and less these days.
 Many retailers are including restocking fees and shorter return deadlines.
 Almost all the major retail chains have clamped down on requiring receipts for returns and exchanges, and many keep a database of individuals who tend to abuse return policies.
 If you get onto an "abuse" list, prepare to be turned down.

 Gift receipts generally include a description of the item purchased but not what you paid for the item.
 Including these receipts inside gift boxes will make returns or exchanges easier for the gift recipient.
 The recipient might be turned down for returning or exchanging the item without proof of purchase, or could risk receiving an exchange for the current selling price of the item.

 10. Saying "Charge It" Can Pay Off

-- Return Protection: A credit card firm could guarantee a refund on a product for up to 90 days while the store might not.
-This is becoming particularly more important as retailers stiffen the allotted return days.
+- Return protection: A credit card firm could guarantee a refund on a product for up to 90 days while the store might not.
+This option is becoming particularly more important as retailers stiffen the allotted return days.